folio-org/docs/content/en/docs/_index.md

 ---

+This is an example of a change sitting on a branch as part of a pull request.
+It will have a separate URL that makes it viewable so revisions can be reviewed before they are merged with the main documentation.

 Welcome to FOLIO, an open source project that creates a new paradigm for collaboration between libraries, developers, and vendors.
 This open platform moves the industry well beyond the traditional library management system, offering libraries more choices of features and services.

 ![FOLIO Intro](img/FOLIO_6.png)